 And at the end of our short interview my traditional question: Which three martial arts movies you can call a classic?

 Enter the Dragon, number one.
 Two: Crouching tiger.
 Police story number three 🙂

 Thank you very much for your time Matthias and hope to see you next week in Russia, shake your hand and talk in person.

-Roman you rock, you do the world out there a huge service with your job. we need you we appreciate you we consider you one of us!!
-Please make sure you come by and say hello this is Roman, I wan to meet you!!
+Roman you rock, you do the world out there a huge service with your job.
+We need you, we appreciate you, we consider you one of us!!
+Please make sure you come by and say hello this is Roman, I want to meet you!!
 Cheers, Matthias Hues.

 All rights for this interview reserved by budomate.com and can not be used without official permission.